 If you are importing any restricted or controlled goods, you may also be required to register at the government agencies that have authorised or licensed your import.

-These are some of the key documents required when importing goods into Cambodia:
+These are some of the key documents required for customs clearance when importing goods into Cambodia:

 Why choose M&P International Freights?